denten-books/plain-text/0-intro.md

 are distinct from their dumb mechanical counterparts in that they give grounds to inscription.
 A contest for that space---the right to access and ownership---is therefore vitally crucial to the future of a literate humanities.
-I do not mean to suggest that everybody needs to learn how to code, although that would not be a bad thing.
+I do not mean to suggest that everyone needs to learn how to code, although that would not be a bad thing.
 I mean to view computational culture apart from its instrumental uses, in the context of literary and civic thought.
 I am concerned here with the preservation of the basic possibility to form discourse---to read and write---along surfaces that are not available for immediate scrutiny.
 Poetics, the construction of symbolic space, space